Skip to content

 compare_to: "develop"

-In this example, the job is included in the pipeline if the Dockerfile was changed compared to the develop branch.
+In this example, the job is included in the pipeline if the Dockerfile has changed compared to the develop branch.

 rules:allow_failure

-If the rule is true and this field is defined, it overwrites the value of the job's allow_failure field.
+If this field is defined when the rule is true, it overwrites the job's allow_failure field value.

 rules:variables

-If the rule is true and this field is defined, it adds variables to the job, potentially overwriting already declared ones.
+If this field is defined when the rule is true, it adds variables to the job, potentially overwriting already declared ones.

-Possible values: Set of fields in the format VARIABLE_NAME: "variable value".
+Possible values: A set of fields in the format VARIABLE_NAME: "variable value".

 Example: